 - Install agency-funded renewable energy on site at federal facilities and retain corresponding renewable energy certificates (RECs) or obtain equal value replacement RECs.

 - Contract for the purchase of energy that includes the installation of renewable energy on site at a federal facility or off site from a federal facility and the retention of corresponding RECs or obtaining equal value replacement RECs for the term of the contract.

 - Purchase electricity and corresponding RECs or obtain equal value replacement RECs.

 - Purchase RECs.

-Start implementing renewable energy projects and meeting the 30% by 2025 target by:
+Start implementing renewable energy projects to meet the 30% by 2025 target:

-- Finding renewable energy resource maps and screening tools
+- Find renewable energy resource maps and screening tools

 What Success Looks Like

 Find examples of renewable energy projects at federal facilities.